-Foreign Language Proficiency
+Foreign Language Requirement

 Students are required to teach for at least two years, though the norm will be higher.

 In addition to the language-specific training administered by the German Studies Department, all graduate students are encouraged to participate in the seminars and workshops offered by Brown’s Sheridan Center for Teaching and Learning.
-The Center offers a teaching certificate program through which graduate students may be awarded Certificate I, II and III.
+The Center offers a teaching certificate program through which graduate students may be awarded Certificate I, II, and III.

 The Goethe Institut Boston also periodically offers pedagogy workshops that graduate students are encouraged to attend.